 Jerash

 Our first day we explored Jerash, a city we've never heard of that literally made our jaws Jerop.
-As we walked through the ancient Roman ruins, it was easy to imagine what life would have been like 2000 years ago.
-Streets for chariots, sidewalks, fountains, and a large amphitheatre.
+As we walked through the ancient Roman ruins, it was easy to imagine what life would have been like 2000 years ago, with streets for chariots, fountains and a large amphitheatre.
 It was one of the 10 great Roman cities of the Decapolis and was hidden for centuries until a traveller found it buried in the sand.

 Amman